-This past week, Eilish McColgan set a new PB alongside the second best Scottish time to run 10,000m, with a time of 30minutes 58.94, just 1 second behind her mum; Liz McColgan, a record she set in 1991.
+Earlier this year Eilish set a new PB alongside the second best Scottish time ever to run 10,000m, with a time of 30 minutes 58.94, just 1 second behind her mum; Liz McColgan, a record she sat and has held since 1991.

 HOW WAS YOUR FIRST EXPERIENCE OF THE OLYMPICS AT LONDON 2012?

 London was my first major championship, so for me it was a huge step-up in performance.
 I’d gone from competing in Grangemouth Stadium (East Stirlingshire) with about ten people in the stands and then out of nowhere I had qualified for the Olympic Games.
 So to go from that to the spotlight of having 80,000 people in the (Olympic) Stadium was one of the craziest things I’ve ever done.

 But I would say because that was my first experience of it, it set me up for the rest of my career.
 Nothing had ever been as intense as that.
 I learnt from that experience, even though it was a scary one!

 On reflection London was really disappointing for me performance wise, but in Rio I was a lot more prepared.
 I was four years older, I was mentally and physically stronger, and I was over the moon to make the final (5000m).

 I feel like now in another four years, Tokyo 2020 is my next big goal.
 Every year I have just progressed bit by bit.
 So for me now I want to see realistically how close I can get to an Olympic medal.
 Am I going to win one?
 I don’t know if that’s a realistic goal.
 Maybe not a gold, but I feel that I am getting closer to an Olympic medal.
 For me that’s really exciting.

 CAN YOU DESCRIBE LIVING IN THE OLYMPIC VILLAGE?